superwall/Superwall-iOS/Examples/UIKit-Swift/README.md

   <img src="https://user-images.githubusercontent.com/3296904/161961942-2b7ccf40-83d1-47c5-8f49-6fb409b17491.png" alt="Presenting a paywall" width="220px" />
 </p>

 Tap the **Launch Feature** button and you'll see the paywall.
-If the event is disabled on the dashboard, the paywall wouldn't show and the feature would fire immediately.
+If the placement is disabled on the dashboard, the paywall wouldn't show and the feature would fire immediately.
 In this case, the feature is just an alert.

 ## Purchasing a subscription